-“In this era of accountability in medicine, information regarding healthcare outcomes plays a pivotal role in medical decision-making” says Anne Holdoway, Consultant Dietitian and PENG Chair.
+“In this era of accountability in medicine, information regarding healthcare outcomes plays a pivotal role in medical decision-making” says Anne Holdoway, Consultant Dietitian, Chair of the Malnutrition Pathway Consensus Panel.
 “Measuring dietetic outcomes and interpreting and sharing the information is essential.
 Although the field of outcomes assessment has not fully matured, a range of tools and methods are emerging that enable us to demonstrate the value of dietetic services to commissioners and the wider health community.’

 “This toolkit will provide dietitians with a variety of approaches for addressing the challenge of measuring outcomes in nutritional care with a particular focus on those outcomes relevant to nutrition support.
 Ultimately within PENG we want to strengthen the evidence-base for interventions and dietetic practice, enhance patient care and demonstrate the ‘added-value’ that the profession provides across the breadth of nutrition support.”

 “Our vision in starting this project was to provide a practical toolkit to collectively capture the tools available and develop new tools to help dietitians embed outcome data collection in their practice” says Sean White, Home Enteral Feed Dietitian, Sheffield Teaching Hospitals NHS Foundation Trust and PENG Clinical Lead Home Enteral Tube Feeding (HETF).
 “We also wanted to facilitate the reporting of outcomes in a meaningful way, not only to us as professionals, but also for our end users and those who commission our services.”